OIHD/project-MINE-unity-game/README.md

 - Semih Çağatay - Team Management
 - Kıvanç Yücel - Game Design

->These names contributed to the production of MAYIN V1 The team has changed in later versions .
+>These names contributed to the production of MAYIN V1 ( 5 level demo ) The team has changed in later versions .